 I wanted to cross out the word and put stay at home mom beside it but, I didn’t.

 I did ask the receptionist if she thought to stay at home moms were unemployed.
 She totally agreed that they weren’t but, she did say that the hospital system the doctor’s office belongs to doesn’t have code for that.

 Well, I think they should!
 I really think that stay at home mom should be a recognized profession.

 When my husband got home, I told him all about the form.

 He is a really smart guy.
 His answer was “No way!”

 He didn’t just say that to make me happy or appease me.
 He has spent a full day trying to balance playing, house care, potty training, food providing, and everything else that happens during the day.
-He know that it is a full time job.
+He knows that it is a full-time job.